 Supply Chain Management

-The Company does not have direct suppliers due to the nature of the business however; FHI encourages its subsidiaries to consider sustainability factors when dealing with their suppliers.
-The Company acknowledges the relevance of good business practices to ensure the continuity of its supply chain.
+FHI does not engage with direct suppliers due to the nature of its business.
+However, it encourages its subsidiaries to consider sustainability factors in their dealings with suppliers and recognizes the importance of responsible supply chain practices.